coq/vscoq/docs/developers.md

 * Still from the client folder, run `yarn run build:all`  this will ensure that both web apps are built.
 * You can then run `yarn run compile` which will compile the extension.
 * To package the extension run `yarn run package`
+* To make an installable `.vsx` package, use `npm install -g @vscode/vsce` and `vsce package`.
+  This package can be installed locally in any code workspace or all (not recommended, as it can overwrite an existing globally installed vsx `code --install-extension vscoq-*.vsix`) Point the `vscoq.path` option to the corresponding `vscoqtop` binary (usually in `_build/install/default/bin/vscoqtop`).
 * For publishing to VSCode market place use the [vsce tool](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)

 ### Debugging